Eyescale/Consensus/Release/Version-1.1/README.txt

 	Rather than introducing functions, our investigation led us to refine the notion of "narrative instance", whereby a narrative, when it is in execution, is associated with an ( entity, CNDB ) relationship instance - a story now consisting of a collection of narratives.

-	An additional benefit was that it solved the issue of how to formalize loops while remaining consistent with the driving principle of our research - which is to rely on the biological capabilities of neurons, as far as we know them.
+It also, and by the same token, enabled us to solve the issue of how to formalize loops while remaining consistent with the driving principle of our research - which is to rely solely on the biological capabilities of neurons, as far as we know them.

 	While "loops in time" do not make sense, one entity/neuron may - and does - have multiple simultaneous connections, the parallel execution of which we